jundalisay/superblist/content/en/research/hume/morals/section-4.md

 The long and helpless infancy of man requires the combination of parents for the subsistence of their young; and that combination requires the virtue of chastity or fidelity to the marriage bed.
 Without such a UTILITY, it will readily be owned, that such a virtue would never have been thought of.

 {{< box >}}
+### Footnote

- [Footnote=  The only solution, which Plato gives to all the objections that might be raised against the community of women, established in his imaginary commonwealth, is, [Greek quotation here]. <!-- Scite enim istud et dicitur et dicetur, Id quod utile sit honestum esse, quod autem inutile sit turpe esse.
-[De Rep lib v p 457 ex edit Ser]. --> And this maxim will admit of no doubt, where public utility is concerned, which is Plato's meaning.
+The only solution, which Plato gives to all the objections that might be raised against the community of women, established in his imaginary commonwealth, is, [Greek quotation here]. <!-- Scite enim istud et dicitur et dicetur, Id quod utile sit honestum esse, quod autem inutile sit turpe esse.
+[De Rep lib v p 457 ex edit Ser]. -->

+This maxim will admit of no doubt, where public utility is concerned, which is Plato's meaning.
 And indeed to what other purpose do all the ideas of chastity and modesty serve?

 "Nisi utile est quod facimus, frustra est gloria," says Phaedrus.
 [Greek quotation here], says Plutarch, de vitioso pudore.
 "Nihil eorum quae damnosa sunt, pulchrum est." The same was the opinion of the Stoics [Greek quotation here; from Sept.
 Emp lib III cap 20].
 {{< /box >}}

 An infidelity of this nature is much more PERNICIOUS in WOMEN than in MEN.
 Hence the laws of chastity are much stricter over the one sex than over the other.